 - Seven in 10 struggling employees, identified as those worried about short- and long-term finances, reported high (37 percent) or above average (33 percent) stress levels while 30 percent described their health as poor

-The drop in financial well-being satisfaction shows financial pressures and uncertainty remain at the top of employees’ minds.
+The drop in employee well-being satisfaction shows financial pressures and uncertainty remain at the top of employees’ minds.
 Employees worrying about financial dilemmas will often agonize while on the clock.
 These types of worries can cause extra stress and negatively impact engagement, productivity and even overall health.

 So what’s causing the financial stress?
 In a recent Financial Education for Today's Workforce survey, employees said they were most concerned about an affordable cost of living, rising health care costs and planning for their family's future.
 To help with these concerns, more than half of all employees surveyed said they would appreciate a financial wellness program offered by their employer.